frida/frida-website/_docs/javascript-api.md

 ## Module

++   `Module.ensureInitialized(name)`: ensure that initializers of the specified module have been run.
+This is important during early instrumentation, i.e. code run early in the process lifetime, to be able to safely interact with APIs.
+One such use-case is interacting with [ObjC](#objc) classes provided by a given module.

 +   `Module.enumerateImports(name, callbacks)`: enumerate imports of module with the `name` as seen in `Process#enumerateModules`. `callbacks` is an object
     specifying: